potatobucket/potatobucket/README.md

  - The ability to read as much documentation as it takes
  - Some very, very basic HTML I remember learning in high school

-## Currently working on
- - Getting my feet wet with Arduino
- - Writing Python code to facilitate smooth workflow with Arduino

-## Currently learning
+## Coming Soon
+ - SQL Project
+ - Capstone Project
- - Arduino/C++
+ - Excel Project
- - How much I don't know

 <!--